michijs/michijs/README.md

 #### useFetch
 Fetches data from a URL, parses the response as JSON and allows to manage the result as an observable.
 Takes three parameters:
-- input: The URL to fetch data from.
+- callback: The callback to get the options for the request
-- searchParams: Optional search parameters to append to the URL.
-- init: Optional request initialization options.
-- deps: Optional array of dependencies to watch for changes.
-- options: Optional object that may contain shouldWaitToFetch callback function
+- shouldWait: All the promises that should resolve before executing the promise.
+- options: Some additional options

 #### usePromise
 Ues a promise and allows to manage the result as an observable.
-- promise: The operation.
+- callback: The operation.
-- deps: Dependencies to watch for changes.
-- options: An optional object that may contain shouldWait callback function.
+- shouldWait: All the promises that should resolve before executing the promise.

 ### Route management hooks
 #### useHash